CU-ESIIL/OLC_hackathon_groupE/docs/index.md

 Our team norms:

-- Air Quality
-- Water Quality
+- Recognizing Air & Water Quality
-- Rock Quality
-- Wood Quality
+- Recognizing Rock & Wood Quality

 Our decision rule:

-What is the largest contamination concern in our sweat lodge supplies?
+What contributes to contamination concerns in our sweat lodge supplies?

 ## Our Question 📣 { #project-question .oasis-report-out-section }